Jbudnick/Colorado-Hispanic-COVID-19-Susceptibility/README.md

 <img border="0" alt="Halvatzis Consulting" src="images/Halvatzis.png" width="200"></a>
 <p>

-Please note that all the figures shown below are linked to the Tableau Public interactive version and can be further explored.
+Please note that all the figures shown below are linked to the Tableau Public interactive version and can be further explored by clicking on them.
+They are also embedded with full interactivity on the <a href="https://jbudnick.github.io/Colorado-Hispanic-COVID-19-Susceptibility/" target="_blank">webpage</a>.

 ### <a name='HispanicPopulationDensitybyCounty'></a>Hispanic Population/Density by County
 This figure shows the percentage of hispanic people per county (shaded in blue) and the population of hispanics in said county is labeled on the map.
-The bar graph shows another representation.
+The bar graph shows the data in a bar graph representation.
 It appears that Pueblo County, Adams County, Weld County, and Denver County have both a high concentration and high number of hispanic residents.
 The population data came from the [Colorado Department of Local Affairs](https://demography.dola.colorado.gov/population/race-hispanic-origin/).

 <a href="https://public.tableau.com/shared/JCBFRJDR6?:display_count=y&:origin=viz_share_link">
 <img border="0" alt="Hispanic Population/Density Per County" src="images/HispanicPopulation.png"></a>

 ## <a name='EnvironmentalFactors'></a>Environmental Factors

-### <a name='AQIMax2018Map'></a>AQI Max 2018 Map
+### <a name='AQIMax2018Map'></a>2018 Maximum Air Quality Index (AQI) Map
 The following map shows the maximum recorded air quality index level for each county in Colorado (where data has been recorded by the Environmental Protection Agency) in the year of 2018.
 The circles on the map represent the percentage (color) and population (size) of hispanic people per each county.
 Based on regional trends, it appears that the center of the state west of Denver has recorded unhealthy air qualities.
 This could be due to wildfires in the mountains.

 Air Quality Index is an indicator of overall air quality, because it takes into account all of the criteria air pollutants measured within a geographic area.
 AQI includes all available pollutant measurements from each monitoring station.
-They include both qualitative measures (days of the year having "good" air quality, for example) and descriptive statistics (median AQI value, for example) [[Source](https://www.epa.gov/outdoor-air-quality-data/about-air-data-reports#aqi)]
+They include both qualitative measures (days of the year having "good" air quality, for example) and descriptive statistics (median AQI value, for example). [[Source: Environmental Protection Agency (EPA)](https://www.epa.gov/outdoor-air-quality-data/about-air-data-reports#aqi)]

 <a href="https://public.tableau.com/views/COHispanicCounties-Display/MaximumAirQualityIndex2018Map_Doc?:language=en&:display_count=y&:origin=viz_share_link">
 <img border="0" alt="Max AQI Map" src="images/MaximumAQI.png"></a>

-### <a name='AQIMedian2018Plot'></a>AQI Median 2018 Plot
+### <a name='AQIMedian2018Plot'></a>2018 Median AQI Plot
 This plot shows the median Air Quality index in 2018 for each county in Colorado that has data recorded from the Environmental Protection Agency (EPA).
 There appears to be a positive correlation between the size of the population and the median air quality index level.
 It it worth noting that many of the counties exhibiting a higher AQI have high hispanic populations.
 Both Adams County and Denver county show high hispanic populations and the highest median AQI.

 <a href="https://public.tableau.com/views/COHispanicCounties-Display/AQIMedian2018Doc?:language=en&:display_count=y&:origin=viz_share_link">